bsdpot/potluck/nginx-consul/README.md

 The VAULTSERVER parameter is the IP address of the `vault` server to authenticate to, and obtain certificates from.

+SERVERNAME is used in the server certificates SubjectAltName.

 # Usage